CASE STUDY – What is a “Padron” in Spain?

 The Padron is essential for many daily aspects of life in Spain and can be obtained from the local Town Hall.
 Each office asks for different paperwork in relation to this and it can sometimes be a frustrating task.
 We can verify the paperwork required and provide a translator to accompany you to the Town Hall to obtain this certificate.

-It is obligatory for anyone staying in Spain for more than six months to obtain a Padron.
+It is obligatory for anyone staying in Spain for more than six months to obtain a Residencia and a Padron.
 The Padron enables the town hall to do a head count on the number of permanent dwellers in the area and therefore petition for grants to maintain and improve the infrastructure.

 The ‘Padron’ is a register kept by the Town Hall of all those persons resident in the town/area

 Everyone who lives in Spain (more than six months a year ) is obliged to register on the ‘Padron’.

 The Padron is used by the government and local authorities to keep a ‘head count’ on how many people live in the area.

 You also need to keep on this register if you wish to use, amongst others, the local school facilities, medical facilities and many times, if you wish to apply for facilities offered via Social Security.